Neck and back pain specialists

 First stop: your general practitioner

-When you first experience back or neck pain, if the pain lasts for more than a day or two, you should make an appointment to see your family doctor or general practitioner (GP).
+When you first experience neck or back pain, if the pain lasts for more than a day or two, you should make an appointment to see your family doctor or general practitioner (GP).
 Not only do many insurance carriers require a trip to the GP before they will authorize payment to specialists, but your GP will be able to use his or her prior knowledge of your medical history and familiarity with your general health to start the diagnostic process.

 Types of specialists

 Your general practitioner may arrive at a diagnosis, or he or she may compile a list of potential causes before referring you to a specialist.
-Based on your condition, your GP may initiate treatment or refer you to one of the following:
+Based on your condition, your doctor may initiate treatment or refer you to one of the following:

-- A Neurologist – If your doctor suspects a problem with the nervous system, he or she may refer you to a neurologist.
-A neurologist will be able to evaluate your nerves to make sure they are not impairing your reflexes, strength, balance, movement, or physical sensation.
+- A neurologist.
+If your doctor suspects a problem with the nervous system, he or she may refer you to a neurologist.
+A neurologist will be able to evaluate your nerves to make sure they are not impairing your reflexes, strength, balance, movement or physical sensation.
 Neurologists are most often consulted in cases of chronic neck and back pain.

-- Rheumatologists – If your symptoms and diagnosis indicate that you are suffering from an auto immune or connective tissue disease,, your doctor will likely refer you to a rheumatologist, who deals with non-infectious inflammatory conditions of the joints and soft tissues.
+- Rheumatologists.
+If your symptoms and diagnosis indicate that you are suffering from an autoimmune or connective tissue disease, your doctor will likely refer you to a rheumatologist, who deals with noninfectious inflammatory conditions of the joints and soft tissues.

-If you have neck and back pain, finding relief can be difficult.
+Finding relief can be difficult with neck and back pain.
 If you’ve exhausted conservative treatments and want a less drastic option than traditional open back surgery, contact Laser Spine Institute.
-Our experts are waiting to tell you more about how you may recover your health without open spinal surgery.
+Our minimally invasive surgeries are a safer and effective alternative^ to traditional procedures and have a lower risk of complication.